Odd News Roundup: Artist who squirts paint with his eyes destroys canvases to create NFTs | Law-Order

 Artist who squirts paint with his eyes destroys canvases to create NFTs

 Argentine artist Leandro Granato, known for his 'eye painting' technique, has destroyed five of his works to create art that now exists only in the digital world.
-Using homemade explosive devices, Granato blew up five of his works that he valued at $70,000 to create non-fungible token (NFT) artworks https://www.reuters.com/article/us-crypto-currency-nft-explainer/explainer-nfts-are-hot-so-what-are-they-idUSKBN2B92MA.
+Using homemade explosive devices, Granato blew up five of the works that he valued at $70,000 to create non-fungible token (NFT) artworks.

 - READ MORE ON: